std::async and future

 Summary

-Let us reiterate a few key points: the default launch policy (async | deferred) is a trap to be wary of, as the implementation might choose the deferred policy causing tasks to execute serially; wait_for() immediately returns the deferred status for deferred tasks, and a polling loop that does not handle this branch will turn into an infinite loop; the destructor of the future returned by std::async blocks until the task completes, so casually ignoring the return value will turn your parallel code into serial code.
-If you need true asynchronous execution, explicitly pass std::launch::async—it would not be an exaggeration to tape this rule to the edge of your monitor.
+Let me reiterate a few key points: the default launch policy (std::launch::async | std::launch::deferred) is a trap to be wary of; the implementation might choose the deferred policy causing tasks to execute serially. wait_for() returns the deferred status immediately for deferred tasks; a polling loop that doesn't handle this branch becomes an infinite loop.
+The destructor of the future returned by std::async blocks until the task is complete; casually ignoring the return value turns your parallel code into serial code.
+If you need true asynchronous execution, explicitly pass std::launch::async—this rule is worth sticking on your monitor.

-💡 The complete example code is available in Tutorial_AwesomeModernCPP, visit
+💡 Complete example code is available at Tutorial_AwesomeModernCPP, visit